inventorChr/agileAI/README.md

 - **MIT License**: The project is open-source and licensed under the MIT License, allowing for both personal and commercial use.

-- **Regular Updates**: The project is actively maintained, with updates and improvements released regularly.

 ## Installation